it-at-m/refarch-templates/docs/getting-started.md

 Once the templates are available locally, copy the folders you need into your own project directory.
 For example, if you want to work with the backend, you should copy the `refarch-backend` folder.

-**Important**: You also need to copy the `stack` folder to your project, otherwise the templates won't work.
+**Important**: The `stack` folder must be copied to your project directory, as it contains essential components required by the templates.

 Besides the code templates, `refarch-templates` provides lots of other configuration files which help to establish best practices in project development and organisation.
 Copy those over as well, if you want to use them.